magbenji/summary/index.md

 This was a difficult choice to make as different countries have had different infection rates, using a different countries infection rate could significantly alter the predictions we have for Idaho.
 The infections rates for Italy were used as this is the most complete dataset outside of Asia, and we anticipate that the infection rates in Idaho will be more similar to what has been observed in Europe than in Asia given the differences between the continents.

-Figure x illustrates just how important knowing how Covid-19 spreads in Idaho is.
+Figure 1 illustrates just how important knowing how Covid-19 spreads in Idaho is.
 The figure shows how dramatically the number of predicted infections in Idaho changes depending on which countries data we use to obtain the initial estimates.

 * asked Jodi to add in china and italy to figure, change y axis to be in 1000s*